chiefGui/backbone-load/README.md

 Basically, I created this piece of code just to solve a problem that I had with [Masonry](http://masonry.desandro.com/) and Backbone.
-I hope it can be useful for you, too.
+I hope it can be useful to you, too.

 ### Requirements